andrslabmess/andrslabmess.github.io/_posts/2025-01-31-CellCultureGeneral.md

 ### Protocol
-* remove the cryovial from liquid nitrogen storage (in laminar hood, turn the cap a quarter turn to release any residual nitrogen that may be trapped, then re-tighten the cap), or from -80 C freezer and immediately transfer to 37°C water bath
+* remove the cryovial from liquid nitrogen storage (in laminar hood, turn the cap a quarter turn to release any residual nitrogen that may be trapped, then re-tighten the cap), or from -80°C freezer and immediately transfer to 37°C water bath
 * while holding the tip of the cryovial, gently agitate the cryovial, being careful not to allow water to penetrate the cap or seal
 * when completely thawed, transfer contents of cryovial to falcone
 * slowly add 5-10 mL pre-warmed media and centrifuge (1000 rpm; 3 min)